Welcome to Monday’s Q&A with J! Today I’m addressing a wife whose husband clearly doesn’t understand how to get his wife interested in sex.

 As for you feeling more aroused during sex, that’s a tall order until you work out some of these other issues.
 Who wants to be dragged to bed to be used for sexual pleasure?
 I doubt your husband even understands that’s how it feels to you.
 But you deserve greater respect and attention.

 For specific ideas on awakening your love, you might check out Unlock Your Libido by Bonny of Oyster Bed 7.
 These other Q&A posts might help as well: “I Can’t Remember What It Feels Like to Be Aroused” and “How Do I Get My Turn?”
-And my book Sex Savvy: A Lovemaking Guide for Christian Wives has many ideas for pleasurable activities to try.
+And my book Hot, Holy, and Humorous: Sex in Marriage by God’s Design has many ideas for pleasurable activities to try.

 One way or another, you need to get across to your husband that you want a fabulous, fulfilling sex life with him — which requires some changes in how things are done in your marriage.
 And you won’t consent to continuing this current bad pattern.